h2r/ein/calibration.md

 #### Exercise:  Explore the movement state.

 Move the arm with large and small movements.
-Observe the movement state indicator; watch as it changes from movin gto hovering to stopped.
-You can try large movements by double clicking in the Object Map Viewer; this action sends the arm to the corresponding position.  t
+Observe the movement state indicator; watch as it changes from moving to hovering to stopped.
+You can try large movements by double clicking in the Object Map Viewer; this action sends the arm to the corresponding position.

 #### Exercise: Check the calibration.
-To check the calibration, verify that the gripper projection line appears as shown in the above legend.
+To check the calibration,
+verify that the gripper projection line appears as shown in the above legend.
 It should be a relatively straight line, no zig-zags or curves.
 It should also not be absent.
 If there is a problem, rearrange the magic circle and try the calibration again.
-Do not hesitate to ask on the forum or post an issue if you have problems.
+Do not hesitate to post an issue if you have problems.

 Second, find the calibration reticle, drawn in red and green near the gripper projection line.
 Drive the arm so that the calibration reticle is above a well-distinguished point in the image.
 In the sequence below, we did this so the crosshairs were above the penny.
-Then run `saveReticle1` to save this location.
+Then run `saveRegister1` to save this location.
 It will create a new reticle drawn at this point in global space.
 Then drive the arm around in the neighborhood and verify this reticle appears in the same space.
 Be sure to check movements in all axes (x, y, and z), as